Physician Assistants

 Exploring this Job

-If you are interested in exploring the profession, talk with school guidance counselors, practicing PAs, PA students, and various health care employees at local hospitals and clinics.
+If you are interested in exploring the profession, talk with school counselors, practicing physician assistants, PA students, and various health care employees at local hospitals and clinics.
 You can also obtain information by contacting one of the organizations to which PAs belong.
 Working as a volunteer in a hospital, clinic, or nursing home is a good way to get exposure to the health care profession.
 In addition, while in college, you may be able to obtain summer jobs as a hospital orderly, nurse assistant, or medical clerk.
 Such jobs can help you assess your interest in and suitability for work as a PA before you apply to a PA program.

 The Job